 - ABOUT US

 The extraordinary size and strength of the UC Davis applicant pool means that many qualified candidates are denied admission.
-For fall quarter 2013, UC Davis received about 13,800 transfer applications competing for approximately 3,200 available spaces.
+For fall quarter 2014, UC Davis received about 14,400 transfer applications competing for approximately 3,200 available spaces.
 Get answers to some of our most commonly asked questions.

 Meeting the minimum UC transfer admission requirements does not guarantee admission to UC Davis.
-Transfer applicants who were admitted had to meet UC Davis academic selection criteria, which exceeds minimum UC admission requirements.
-An array of criteria was used in selecting the transfer class.
-Foremost was the applicant's academic performance and preparation, followed by personal characteristics and experiences.
+Transfer applicants who were admitted had to meet UC Davis academic selection criteria, which exceed minimum UC admission requirements.
+Foremost among the criteria was academic performance and preparation, followed by the applicant's personal characteristics and experiences.
 Additionally, admission was dependent upon the applicant's selected college and major.

 Appeals are rarely granted and cannot be accepted from waitlisted students.
 Consideration for appeals is based on new and compelling information, extenuating circumstances and your overall academic record.
 As part of your appeal, you must include a statement describing your special circumstances, as well as any additional documents such as unofficial academic records and letters of recommendation.